Cineville (subscription service): History

 Cineville was founded by a group of four students working at Kriterion cinema; they were motivated by a desire to change the "old-fashioned" image of arthouse movie theaters in The Netherlands.
 The company was originally a "collective" of 13 arthouse cinemas in Amsterdam, uniting in part due to the perceived hegemony of commercial multiplex film theaters.

 By 2019, the service launched an app.
 During the COVID-19 lockdowns in The Netherlands, Cineville founded a temporary platform for streaming arthouse film called "Vitamine Cineville."
 They credit this platform with retaining over 75% of their membership during the lockdowns.

 Cineville Belgium was started in 2022 as a subsidiary.
 It was an initiative of five Brussels arthouse movie theaters that had suffered significant losses of income during the COVID-19 pandemic in Belgium.
 The Belgian Cineville pass expanded into Wallonia in May 2023, and into Flanders in September 2024.

 In March 2023, a subsidiary in Austria was founded, which uses the technical backend of Cineville, but does not use the name and branding, but uses the name 'Nonstop - Dein Kinoabo'.

-The Nonstop group consists of 24 cinemas, 14 of them in Vienna.
+The Nonstop group consists of 45 cinemas, including 8 open-air venues.
+Nineteen of the 45 cinemas are in Vienna.

 In August 2024, a subsidiary in Germany was founded, using both the technical backend and branding of Cineville.

 It started with cinemas in Berlin, Hamburg, Cologne, Nuremberg and Freiburg and is set to expand to more regions soon.